BrianWhelanDublin/milestone-project-3/README.md

 - ####  Tutorials.

-  - I used two main tutorials on youtube to learn to have an interactive navbar and also how to fade elements in upon scrolling.
-I have used some elements of the code but have edited it to fit this website.
+  - I used a number of tutorials and youtube tutorials to increase my learning of flask better.

     - ##### Mega Flask Tutorial.